-- 44.2% Having more encouragement and support from school personnel. - 32.4% Some other reason. - 9.7% Having more encouragement and support from my family. - 4.3% Feeling more a part of the school. - 7.3% Having more classes that were relevant to me. - 2.1% Having more friends and a better social life.
+- 57.3% Having more encouragement and support from school personnel. - 32.7% Other, something else. - 8.0% Having more encouragement and support from my family. - 1.9% Having more classes that were relevant to me.

 Examples of "other" reasons that respondents gave for what would have helped them/the student stay in school and graduate include: